galaxyproject/jxtx/content/scholarships/scholarships.md

 JXTX 2023 The Biology of Genomes Scholarship
 </TileHeading>
 <TileBody>
 The JXTX Foundation and Cold Spring Harbor Laboratory announce the 2023 The Biology of Genomes Scholarship.
-Information about application and logistics will be posted on December 16.
+Information about application and logistics will be posted on Monday, December 19.
 </TileBody>
 </TileContent>
 </Tile>